0xairdropfarmer/krisssite/content/posts/2020-01-09-Getting-start-with-React-native-maps.md

 </MapView>
 ```

-Output:
+Here, we move configured the Marker component with coordinate prop which is set to the marker state.
+Then, we have provided the title and description as well.

+As a result, we get the red location marker on the screen with the title as test and description as test marker as shown in the emulator screenshot below:

 ![3.png](../images/react-native-maps/3.png)

-### Example 4 : using Google Maps
+### Using Google Maps

-for iOS initial maps was set to Apple maps if your want to swtich to Google maps just specify map provider as example
+This is especially for the iOS device in which the maps are set to Apple maps.
+We can switch to Google maps easily by using PROVIDER_GOOGLE module from the maps package.
+Then, we can include this to MapView component in the provider prop as shown in the code snippet below:

 ```jsx
 import MapView, { PROVIDER_GOOGLE } from "react-native-maps";